Sean Spencer (American football)

 Sean Spencer (born December 15, 1970), nicknamed "Coach Chaos", is an American football coach and former player.
-He is the co-defensive coordinator at the University of Florida, a position he had held since the 2022 season.
+He is the Defensive Line coach at Texas A&M, a position he has held since December of 2023.
 Spencer was the defensive line coach and run-game coordinator for the New York Giants of the National Football League (NFL) from 2020 to 2021.
 He played college football as a safety at Clarion University of Pennsylvania—now known as PennWest Clarion.

 Early life

 A native of Hartford, Connecticut, Spencer is a 1988 graduate of Bulkeley High School, where he was a teammate of future National Football League (NFL) coach Eric Mangini.
 He and Mangini played for Graham Martin, whom Spencer said may have been his most important coach because he sparked his interest in teaching.

 College playing career

 Spencer, was the starting free safety for the NCAA Division II, Clarion Golden Eagles for three seasons.
 He was named to the 1992 Division II Preseason All-America team by The Sporting News.